Healthy Homes Assessment Newtown

 What We Do

-We value your money We conduct comprehensive checks to make sure you don’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the fun parts of buying or owning an house.
+We value your money, and undertake detailed examinations to make sure that you don’t encounter any unpleasant or costly surprise costs, meaning you can relax and focus on the enjoyable aspects of buying or owning your own house.

-We offer a wide range of services to ensure you are completely aware of the state of any property you could be thinking of buying or selling as well as additional solutions.
+We are specialised in a range of services to ensure that you are fully informed of the condition of any property that you might be contemplating buying or selling along with other services.

-We have a systematic approach to inspecting your property and the latest software technology that incorporates digital images into the document, you are able to actually see any issues that could be identified.
-Through our comprehensive report, it is not surprising that we receive so many referrals from clients our service to family and friends.
+With our systemised approach to your inspection of your home and the latest software technology that incorporates digital images into your document, you can actually see any issues found.
+Through our comprehensive report, it’s no wonder we receive so many referrals from clients our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports